 We are looking for healthy older adult males or females between the ages of 60-75 years old to take part in a muscle training study to assess balance.

-Read moreWe are looking for individuals between the ages of 20 -75 who are diagnosed with painful diabetic neuropathy.
+Read moreWe are looking for individuals diagnosed with painful diabetic neuropathy.
 This study looks at the effects of brain stimulation on pain perception for individuals who suffer from painful diabetic neuropathy.

 Read moreWe are recruiting participants aged 18-75 years to take part in a study of fibromyalgia.
 We'll be examining its potential biomarkers and neural stimulation treatments!